atsign-foundation/docs.atsign.com/content/docs/tutorials/at-dude/5-reset-atsign/index.md

 `AtOnboarding.reset` allows the user to remove any atsign that onboard on the app before.
 This allows the user to onboarding with another atsign.

-#### Onboard Command
+#### Reset Command

 Now that we're all set, lets create our Reset Command.
-This class method will contain the instructions required to reset the currently signed in atsign on the atPlatform.
+This class method will contain the instructions required to remove any atsign associated with our app.

 In your terminal type:

 ```
 touch lib/commands/reset_command.dart